Amirhosseintsh80/Improve_Aslam_Ahmad_CPHM/README.md

 Identify Zero Coefficients
         │
         ▼
-Construct Equality Constraints
+Construct Linear Equality Restrictions
         │
         ▼
-Restricted Maximum Partial Likelihood Estimation
+Restricted Maximum Partial Likelihood Estimation (RMPLE)
         │
         ▼
 Improved Aslam–Ahmad Estimation
         │
         ▼
-Estimate Hazard Ratios and Evaluate Performance
+Estimate Hazard Ratios and Evaluate Model Performance
 ```

-This workflow ensures that the Improved Aslam–Ahmad estimator is applied only after validating the Cox proportional hazards model assumptions and constructing reliable equality constraints from the variable selection stage.
+## Citation

+If you use this code in your research, please cite the accompanying paper.